 - 1 pound crab legs, cut into small 4-6" sections

-Remove 1/2 of the potatoes and set aside.
+- Remove 1/2 of the potatoes and set aside.
+Remove Bay leaves and discard.
 Using an immersion blender, puree the soup taking care blend all ingredients to smooth.
 Season with salt (especially if you used water versus fish stock.)

-Put stock post of pureed broth back onto burner and heat to hot and bubbling temperature.
+- Put stock post of pureed broth back onto burner and heat to hot and bubbling temperature.
 Add potatoes back into pot.
 Once broth is hot, add clams first, and cook for 3-5 minutes.
 Then add mussels and cook for 3 more minutes.
-Then add lobster tails and cook for 3 more minutes.
-At this time add shrimp and crab and cook until shrimp is completely opaque.
+At this time add shrimp, lobster and crab and cook until shrimp and lobster halves are completely opaque.

 You can make this broth ahead and then just reheat to hot and cook the shellfish at the time you wish to serve it.
 The broth can be made up to 3 days ahead.